vraravam/natsumi-browser/README.md

 ### Home
 - `natsumi.home.disabled`: Disables Natsumi FF home and reverts the FF home page back.
-- `natsumi.home.custom-background`: Uses the custom background set as the home screen background.
+- `natsumi.home.custom-background`: Uses the custom background set in config as the home screen background.

 ### Experiments
 - `natsumi.experiments.compact-bounce`: Adds a bounce effect to the tabs sidebar in compact mode.